RH3D/E3NG_docs/pages/E3NG/standard/V1_2S_files.md

  - `E3` = Creality Ender 3 used as a base printer for conversion.
  - `E3V2` = Creality Ender 3 V2 used as a base printer for conversion.

+---
+#### MODS / REMIXES

+*It’s highly recommended to begin with the stock project to follow a clear path, receive accurate and complete instructions, and work from reliable lists.
+Once you're familiar with the build, you can start exploring user mods if you wish.*

+*Most remixes and modifications are available on [Printables remixes], though you’ll find additional ones on the Discord server.
+There are also many [remixes for the beta] version, most of which remain compatible.*

 continue to:
 {: .text-right .lh-0 .pt-8 }